skiffos/SkiffOS/configs/jetson/README.md

 Unfortunately, the complex partition layout is unavoidable, but the Skiff install and OTA scripts are careful to handle it properly.

-## Remaining Work

-The Jetson TX2 and Nano currently do not make use of the deferred modules loading via skiff/moduleimg package.
-This is because the "rootfs" portion is not included in the target for the Tx2, and the Jetson TX2 does not yet make use of a initramfs-based system (it uses a standard ext4 rootfs).
-This also makes it difficult to OTA the TX2 (the nano supports the initramfs boot).

 # License Acknowledgment